Lowry leads depleted Raptors past Lakers; LeBron exits early

 DeAndre’ Bembry had 14 points off the bench and the Raptors led by as many as 21 to hand the defending NBA champion Lakers another baffling defeat.

+Despite seeing his team lose for the sixth time in seven games, James was more concerned with making sure the Lakers are at full strength for the playoffs.
+Although Anthony Davis and James were available, starting guard Dennis Schroder did not play after being placed in the league’s health and safety protocols.

+“I think our team is predicated on health," James said.
+“That is the No. 1 thing for our ballclub.
+We’re a team that we need to be healthy and we need to be full, and if it’s not one thing, it’s the other.
+We show up today and our starting point guard is not in the lineup, so it’s like another blow for us.”

-Kyle Kuzma had 24 points for Los Angeles, Anthony Davis chipped in with 12 and Andre Drummond had 19 points and 11 rebounds.
+Kuzma had 24 points for Los Angeles, Davis chipped in with 12 and Andre Drummond had 19 points and 11 rebounds.

 After trailing by as many as 12 points in the first quarter, the Raptors led 72-59 at the half after blitzing the Lakers for 40 points in the second.
-A rampaging Lowry had 13, including the final seven points for Toronto going into the locker room, and Bembry chipped in with 11.
+A rampaging Lowry had 13, including seven points in the final 70 seconds, and Bembry chipped in with 11.

 The Lakers got back within 10 points early in the fourth quarter, but Lowry responded with a personal 8-2 run.